 - What other resources do I have?

 How will cancer affect my sex life?

 Sexual feelings and attitudes vary greatly among people under any circumstances.
 This is also true during illness.
 Some people have little or no change in their sexual desire and energy level because of cancer.
 Others find that their interest declines because of the physical and emotional stresses of cancer and treatment.
-Stress may include concerns about changes in how you look; worry about health, family, or money; or the result of treatment side effects, including fatigue and hormone changes.

 If you were comfortable with and enjoyed a healthy sex life before starting treatment, chances are you will still find pleasure in physical intimacy during your treatment.
 You may find that intimacy takes on a new meaning and you relate differently.
 Hugging, touching, holding, and cuddling may become more important, while sex may become less important.

 A healthy sex life can be hard to maintain when there are so many physical and emotional factors involved.
 Get as much information from your doctor and other resources as you can so that you understand what you can and can’t do before, during, and after treatment.
 For more information, order the free booklets Sexuality for the Man With Cancer and Sexuality for the Woman With Cancer by calling us at 1-800-227-2345, or read them at www.cancer.org.

 Even though pregnancy may be possible during cancer treatment, it’s not wise – some treatments could cause birth defects.
 Many doctors tell men and women to use birth control throughout their treatment.

 Women may find that their periods become irregular or stop while getting treatment.
 This does not mean that they can’t get pregnant, so birth control is still needed during treatment.
 In men, the treatments may reduce or damage sperm cells.
 But in many cases, men are again fertile after treatment is done.